Why do I need to examine my breasts?

 Examine your breasts at the same time each month.
 The best time is usually a few days after your period, when your breasts are least likely to be tender or swollen.
 If you no longer menstruate, pick a day that you can remember easily, like the first of the month.

 How do I examine my breasts?

 Some women hesitate to do a self-exam because they don't know what they're looking for.
 Generally, malignant lumps are firm, discrete and immobile.
 However, many malignant tumors do not fit this description, so any change you feel should be evaluated by a physician.
 It's important to remember that the old saying, "if it hurts, it's not cancer" is not true.
 Also remember that if your mammogram is normal and you find a lump, you should still be seen by a doctor because not all lumps show up on mammograms.

 One breast surgeon in the San Francisco Bay Area says her patients have lots of reasons for avoiding self-exams: they don't know how, their breasts are too lumpy, they don't have time, or they're too scared of finding something.
-Some physicians say that women should do whatever kind of exam they're comfortable with, as long as they get to know what their breasts feel like normally.
-Don't, in other words, set yourself up to do something so difficult and time-consuming that you don't do it at all.
+Physicians say that women should do whatever kind of exam they're comfortable with, as long as they get to know what their breasts feel like normally.
 In that spirit, here are a few guidelines:

 1. Stand in front of a mirror with your arms at your sides.
 Look for any changes in the size, shape, or skin of your breasts, including dimples or scaly patches.
 Check for discharge.
 Any bloody discharge should be evaluated by a doctor right away.

 2. Clasp your hands behind your head and again look for changes in the size, shape, and contours of your breasts.
 Then check again with your hands on your hips, bending slightly toward the mirror with your elbows and shoulders pressed forward.